 In a traditional reputation system, peers assign ratings to others after concluding transactions with them.
 A peer looking to initiate a transaction, the initiator, can use reputations to choose the candidate peer(s) with which to interact.
-Because peers who seek to access another's reputation have no way to directly influence the quality of that reputation, we call this traditional approach passive.
+Because peers who seek to access another's reputation has no way to directly influence the quality of that reputation, we call this traditional approach passive.

-Since reputation values are generally aggregates of per transaction feedback values, the 'reliability' of a peer's reputation depends very much on the number of past transactions taken into account.
-In volatile P2P systems, however, the passive approach to reputations means peers will often base their interaction choices on reputation values that are 'short-term', meaning they are derived from feedback following a relatively small number of past transactions.
+Since reputation values are generally aggregates of per transaction feedback values, the "reliability" of a peer's reputation depends very much on the number of past transactions taken into account.
+In volatile P2P systems, however, the passive approach to reputations means peers will often base their interaction choices on reputation values that are "short-term," meaning they are derived from feedback following a relatively small number of past transactions.

 In this paper, we propose a proactive reputation model for networked systems with verifiable, low-cost transactions.
 In a proactive reputation system, a peer initiates transactions with a targeted peer for the express purpose of understanding the peer's reliability for future transactions.
+For example, if Peer X needs to interact with two new peers or peers with "short-term reputations," it can initiate a number of requests for these peers in order to gauge their reliability and trustworthiness.
+Unlike challenge-response mechanisms where the candidate has a clear incentive to respond correctly, the goal of proactive requests is to blend in with regular application-level traffic to measure the candidate's "normal" response.

-For example, if peer X needs to interact with two new peers or peers with 'short-term reputations', it can initiate a number of requests with these peers in order to gauge their reliability and trustworthiness.
-Unlike challenge-response mechanisms where the candidate has a clear incentive to respond correctly, the goal of proactive requests is to blend in with regular request traffic to measure the candidate's 'normal' response.
+Proactive reputations are complementary to traditional,

-Proactive reputations are complementary to traditional, passive reputations.
+passive reputations.
 An initiator can proactively probe those candidates it is less confident about, while undertaking normal transactions with other peers known to be trustworthy.

+Requirements.
 There are two requirements that must be satisfied for proactive requests to be feasible.
-First, transactions must have 'low cost', and carry uniform 'value'.
-A low cost, where cost is measured by the resource overhead required per transaction, ensures that proactive requests do not create significant overhead for their initiators.
-Uniform value across transactions means proactive transactions have the same 'priority' and will be treated similarly as a 'typical' transaction.
-For example, an online auction system such as eBay would not satisfy this requirement.
-Its transactions vary widely in value, and transactions of low value do not necessarily serve as useful indicators of peer behavior for high-valued transactions.
-Transactions in cooperative P2P systems, such as structured overlays, in contrast, generally incur low resource costs (bandwidth and processing time), and any variance in 'value' across transactions is small.
+First, transactions must have "low cost," and carry uniform application-level "value."
+A low cost, where cost is measured by the resource overhead consumed per transaction, ensures that utilizing proactive requests does not create significant overhead for their initiators.
+Uniform value across transactions means proactive transactions have the same "priority" and will be treated similarly as a "typical" transaction.
+For example, an online auction system such as EBay would not satisfy this requirement.
+Its transactions vary highly in value, and transactions of low value do not necessarily serve as useful indicators of peer behavior for high-valued transactions.
+Transactions in cooperative peer-to-peer systems such as structured overlays, in contrast, generally incur low resource costs (bandwidth and processing time), and any variance in "value" across transactions is generally hidden to the request handling peer.

-The second key requirement is that transactions must be 'verifiable'.
+The second key requirement is that transactions must be "verifiable."
 That is, the initiator peer must have a definitive mechanism for testing whether the transaction was performed properly.
 In the context of online e-commerce communities, this is analogous to confirming the promised product or payment was received on time.
 For P2P systems, the initiator can request that a trusted third party verify the transaction result.
 For message routing, the initiator can route a message to a third party verifier via the candidate peer, and wait for an acknowledgment.
 For storage, the peer or a trusted party can read the stored data and confirm its contents.
 The third party verifier can be chosen in two ways.
 The initiator can choose a trusted party based on existing trust relationships or reputation values.
 As an alternative, it can exploit the free-cost nature of P2P identities to create a second virtual identity who appears independent from its main identity.
-This mechanism leverages the Sybil attack [9] on a small scale to improve security.
+This mechanism leverages the Sybil attack [12] on a small scale to improve security.